Skip to main content

 }

-The tag detail pages (/blog/tags/[tag]) use TagChipStrip without the callback.
-The listing pages (/blog, /projects) pass onTagClick and activeTag to get client-side filtering.
-Same component, same styles, same accessibility attributes.
-The rendering mode is a function of the props, not a separate component.
+The tag detail pages (/blog/tags/[tag]) use TagChipStrip without the callback, and the listing pages (/blog, /projects) pass onTagClick and activeTag to get client-side filtering.
+Same component, same styles, same accessibility attributes; the rendering mode is just a function of the props, not a whole separate component.

-In App Router, the listing page is a server component.
-Tag filtering needs state.
-The solution is a client island that wraps the grid.
+In App Router the listing page is a server component, but tag filtering needs state, so the answer is a client island that wraps the grid.

-BlogSearchAndList manages three view states: paginated default, search results (from the existing MiniSearch integration), and tag-filtered results.
-The key constraint is mutual exclusivity: selecting a tag clears the search query, and typing a search query clears the active tag.
+BlogSearchAndList manages three view states: the paginated default, search results (from the existing MiniSearch integration), and tag-filtered results.
+The key constraint is mutual exclusivity, where selecting a tag clears the search query and typing a search query clears the active tag.

 const handleTagClick = (tagName: string) => {